-Term Interpretation Processing effects A series of mechanical or technological operations on a recording process that modifies the original sound inputted.
-Reverb A processing effect where the sound produced by an amplified musical instrument is made to reverberate; an echo effect used to recreate the natural effects of room reverberation.
-Sonority The quality of sound or timbre of a particular sound source.
-Sound source The means by which a sound is produced (e.g. on an instrument, by using the voice, an environmental object, an electronic device).
-Stimulus Something that inspires the students to create a musical idea; a stimulus can for example come from a personal experience, an existing piece of music, a visual or graphic, a work of art, an object or a word.
-Structural devices Devices used in composing and creating pieces of music (e.g. motif, phrase, sequence, canon, imitation, theme and variation).
-Style The manner in which music is organised in relation to particular conventions; it often relates to a particular historical period, genre, performer or composer.
-Texture The 'density' of sound in a piece of music; this can range from thin (single line of melody) to thick (several layers of melodies, harmonies or timbres).
-Timbre The specific tone or sound quality of an instrument or voice, or a collection of instruments and voices.
+Incidental Music music used in a film, play, computer game, shopping centre or other media as a background or to create or enhance a particular atmosphere Jingle a short slogan, verse or tune to be easily remembered, especially for use in advertising Metre the grouping of beats usually in groups of twos, threes and fours Mood piece a piece of music that suggests or indicates a particular feeling or state of mind or specific atmosphere Motif a dominant or recurring idea in a piece of music Ostinato a repeated accompaniment pattern that can be rhythmic or melodic and that is maintained continually throughout a piece of music Processing offects a series of mechanical or technological operations on a recording Processing effects process that modifies the original sound inputted a processing effect where the sound produced by an amplified musical Reverb instrument is made to reverberate; an echo effect used to recreate the natural effects of room reverberation Sonority the quality of sound or timbre of a particular sound source Sound source the means by which a sound is produced (e.g. on an instrument, by using the voice, an environmental object, an electronic device) something that inspires the students to create a musical idea; a stimulus Stimulus can for example come from a personal experience, an existing piece of music, a visual or graphic, a work of art, an object or a word Structural devices devices used in composing and creating pieces of music (e.g. motif, phrase, sequence, canon, imitation, theme and variation) Style the manner in which music is organised in relation to particular conventions; it often relates to a particular historical period, genre, performer or composer the 'density' of sound in a piece of music; this can range from thin (single Texture line of melody) to thick (several layers of melodies, harmonies or timbres) Timbre the specific tone or sound quality of an instrument or voice, or a collection of instruments and voices